 Types of mortgage explained

-Different mortgage types can seem confusing, so here's a guide to the pros and cons of fixed-rate mortgages, tracker mortgages and discount mortgages.
+Different mortgage types can seem confusing, so here's a guide to the differences, limitations and features of fixed-rate mortgages, tracker mortgages, discount mortgages and others.
+Let's start at the beginning...

-When you have a mortgage application accepted and start paying it back each month, you will pay an initial interest rate for a set period of time, after which a new rate will kick in.
+When you have a mortgage application accepted and you start paying it back each month, you will pay an initial interest rate for a set period of time which you will agree in your deal, after which a new rate will kick in.

-- With a fixed-rate mortgage you know in advance exactly what you’ll be paying back each month for a set period of time, which can be up to 10 years.
+- With a fixed-rate mortgage you know in advance exactly what you’ll be paying back each month for a set period of time (your deal), which can be between 1 and 10 years.
 This is unlike a variable rate mortgage which can go up and down.

 - They offer a fixed rate of interest normally lower than the Standard Variable Rate (the lender's own basic interest rate) and are currently some of the cheapest ever offered.